- by Jared

 Rats that have plenty of room, mates, good light, and food options never become addicted to cocaine.

 The same is true is humans.

-I have used these principles to end my struggle with weed after years of thinking I was an addict.
+I have used these principles to end my struggle with weed and binge eating after years of thinking I was an addict.
 It’s not that I don’t smoke, although my smoking is less than it ever has been.
 The main thing is that I’m not battling myself anymore around weed.

 It’s not the tug of war on the back of my mind, even when I am not smoking weed.
 It’s not a battle.
 So, yeah, that is really nice lol.